kristopolous/slender-docs/src/index.md

 # Introduction

-Welcome to the Slender documentation.
-Slender is at its core, a CMS and API.
+Slender helps you build web-applications centered around and based off of a data model.

+It is an extensible CMS and API built in PHP.

 ## Getting Started